-Pilates is a physical fitness system developed by Joseph Hubertus Pilates, a 20th century Greek, German born man, who suffered from rheumatic fever and asthma as a child.
+Pilates is a physical fitness system developed by Joseph Hubertus Pilates, a 20th century Greek, German born man.
+Joseph suffered from rheumatic fever and asthma as a child.

-He overcame his illness through meditation and exercise and grew up in a physical culture where special apparatuses were used to cure ill health.
+He overcame his illness through meditation and exercise.
+Likewise, he grew up in a physical culture where special apparatuses were used to cure ill health.
 His father was a prize-winning gymnast and his mother was a naturopath.
 He studied exercise and Yoga and came to believe that mental and physical health were interrelated.

-Joe became stuck in Britain during the war and started teaching trapped Germans about his exercise technique which he then called Contrology.
+Joe became stuck in Britain during the war and started teaching trapped Germans about his exercise technique.
+Later, he named this technique Contrology.
 He was part scientist, part mechanical genius, and part anatomist and designed exercises and machines to universally reform the body.
 The Reformer is still the most used piece of apparatus today!

 In 2005 there were 11 million people practicing the Pilates Method, mostly in the US and United Kingdom.